shazz/shazz.github.io/content/blog/ghost.md

 ## Introduction

-To start this journey in the world of Atari ST viruses, I decided to reverse engineered probably the most well known ST virus, it spreaded like cold in the winter, everybody had loppy infected.
+To start this journey in the world of Atari ST viruses, I decided to reverse engineered probably the most well known ST virus, it spread like cold in the winter, everybody had floppies infected.
 And I must admit, the first times I "caught" it, I did not even notice it was a virus, I thought it was an OS bug and I learnt to live with it!
 A little like the flu, the Ghost Virus was not lethal, maybe coded as a joke, we'll probably never know.
 Its symptoms where simple, after 10 replications, the vertical mouse direction was inverted.
 And "fixed" after 5 new replications, and so on.
 So basically, it was like using your mouse like in typical flight simulators, go up... to go down.
 Yeah... like the flu, a little bothering but nothing that bad :)